Searching "learning activities for kids” on Pinterest is overwhelming.

 This does not mean that you throw them pen and paper to write or math problems to solve right away!

-This is the time where we want to help our Preschoolers build the basic writing, reading and math skills.
+This is the time where we want to help our Preschoolers develop their pre-writing skills, phonics and 1 to 1 correspondence counting.

 Related: Try these multi-sensory ways to learn letter formation!